csaccheri/JsDoc-Toolkit.tmbundle/README.md

 Generates HTML documentation from commented JavaScript source code using JsDoc Toolkit 2.4.0 and displays it in TextMate's Web Preview window.
 You can generate documentation from a single file, multiple selected files, or an entire directory.

 * **Edit JsDoc Toolkit Configuration** (⌃⌘D)
 Opens the configuration file used by the bundle to run JsDoc Toolkit.
-You can edit this file to change configuration options, such as whether to include private methods, use a different output template, etc. See [JsDoc Toolkit command line options][jsdop] for more information on each option.
+You can edit this file to change configuration options, such as whether to show private methods, use a different output template, etc. See [JsDoc Toolkit command line options][jsdop] for more information.

 * **View Tag Reference** (⌃⌘D)
 Opens the [JsDoc Toolkit tag reference][jsdot] in TextMate's Web Preview window.